MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/queries.md

 ---
 title: Queries - Azure Data Explorer
-description: Learn how to use Queries to explore and process data in the context of databases. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023
+description: Learn how to use queries to explore and process data in the context of databases. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023